cloudenochcsis/TaskMananger/docs/deployment/azure.md

 # Deploying TaskManager to Microsoft Azure

-This guide provides step-by-step instructions for deploying the TaskManager application to Microsoft Azure using Azure App Service and Azure Database.
+This guide provides step-by-step instructions for deploying the TaskManager application to Microsoft Azure using various Azure services including App Service, Container Instances, Container Apps, and Azure Database.

 ## Prerequisites

 - Azure account with an active subscription
 - Azure CLI installed and configured
 - Git installed
-- Docker installed (optional for local testing)
+- Docker installed (for container-based deployments)

 ## Deployment Options